Snapp-Technology-Kenya/come-with-me-if-you-want-to-live/specification/00 - Specification.md

 # Project: Tree Surgery Business Chatbot

-A chatbot for Voo's tree surgery administration course (London).
-Uses Voo materials + LLM knowledge to answer student questions.
+A chatbot for tree surgery administration.
+Uses LLM knowledge to answer questions about local government processes for tree surgery businesses in London.

 - Always read all the files in specification before proceeding
-- When summarizing, keep the specs active and do not remove any details
-- Use the provided templates for tasks, diagrams, and other documentation - maintain the filenames and formats (all lowercase)